-The Holocaust study tour is an educational tour that motivates, challenges, and engages students to rethink one of the most critical and horrific events in history.
-Traveling through Germany, Czech Republic, and Poland, students significantly connect to the Holocaust, by making meaningful and accurate cultural connections to the people and nations they visit.
+The Holocaust Study Tour is an educational tour that motivates and challenges students to rethink one of the most horrific events in history.
+Traveling through Germany, Czech Republic, and Poland, students make meaningful cultural connections to the people and nations they visit.

 Saturday, April 16, 2016

 Day 14 - Krakow and Trip Reflections